Azure/batch-shipyard/docs/02-batch-shipyard-quickstart.md

 # add the training job and tail the output
 # if CNTK-CPU-OpenMPI or Caffe-CPU
 python shipyard.py jobs add --configdir config --tail stderr.txt
-# if MXNet-CPU, TensorFlow-CPU, or Torch-CPU
+# if Keras+Theano-CPU, MXNet-CPU, TensorFlow-CPU, or Torch-CPU
 python shipyard.py jobs add --configdir config --tail stdout.txt
 ```
 The `--tail` option of the `jobs add` command will stream the stderr or stdout